H4HWV2011/msjarvis-public-docs/thesis/22-identity-focused-retention.md

 - P3 — Power has a geometry: identity is not a vibe; it is a structured relationship between a person, their community, and the system's memory.
 - P16 — Power accountable to place: identity retention must be queryable, explainable, and grounded in actual participation rather than inferred engagement alone.

-By April 12–13, 2026, this layer has transitioned from a mostly theoretical design with partial scaffolding to a fully operational set of services and collections, including:
+By April 12–13, 2026, this layer had transitioned from a mostly theoretical design with partial scaffolding to a fully operational set of services and collections, including:

 - A formal `ms_allis_identity` Chroma collection populated from validated patterns
 - A continuously running automated promotion scheduler (24-hour cadence)
 - A fully operational MountainShares participation indexer (`ms_mountainshares_indexer`) on port 8086, compose-managed
 - Resolved wiring of the allis-neurobiological-master and emergent context paths that support identity continuity across sessions
 - A fully live production inference and safety pipeline: `llm_production` (21/21 models), `woah_algorithms`, `judge_pipeline`, and `bbb_output_filter` working together in character

+★ As of April 23, 2026, this layer remains fully operational within a **100-container** stack with **48 ChromaDB collections (~6,740,611 total vectors)** and the two-container PostgreSQL architecture described throughout.

 ---